-•It presents a superficial assessment of fundamental problems relating to indigenous peoples’ rights and tenure.
+- It presents a superficial assessment of fundamental problems relating to indigenous peoples’ rights and land tenure.

-With RFUS support over the past year, the Amerindian Peoples Association, the most representative indigenous organization in Guyana, has not only provided information at the community level about climate change, REDD and rights, but has also been able to actively participate in national and international discussions, and will hopefully influence policy formation.
-As part of our work, RF-US analyzes documents and provides information to support indigenous advocacy nationally and internationally.
+With RFUS support over the past year, the Amerindian Peoples Association, the national representative indigenous organization in Guyana, has not only provided information at the community level about their rights, climate change, and REDD+, but also has actively participated in national and international discussions, and will hopefully influence policy formation.
+As part of our work, RFUS analyzes documents and provides information to support indigenous advocacy nationally and internationally.